 Laughing, working out, cough or sneeze – causing you to leak?
 You’re not alone, not by a long shot.
-Urinary incontinence is uncontrolled urine output, even in small amounts.
+Urinary incontinence is an uncontrolled urine output, even in small amounts.
 Urinary incontinence can range from infrequent leakage to full bladder release.

 Many causes are not detrimental to your health but are distressing and embarrassing.
 If it is affecting your fluid intake, socializing, or health activities – seek help from your doctor or pharmacist.
 Don’t let urinary incontinence hold you back from maintaining physical, social and mental health.